meganthadev/meal_kick/README.md

 ### Features

-- Users of this app can create, view, or edit meals.
+- Users can create, view, or edit meals.
 - Users can log in with google omniauth
 - Users can create an account to store private meals/plans.